 Alexandra Hospital, Ingersoll (AHI) and Tillsonburg District Memorial Hospital (TDMH) have a rich history of providing excellent, compassionate care.
 As small community hospitals, we pride ourselves in providing high quality and safe patient care.
 In order to support and sustain quality care in our communities in this complex and constrained environment, as well as meet our patients’ and their family’s expectations, AHI and TDMH defined a quality strategy in July 2018.

-Alexandra Hospital, Ingersoll (AHI) is committed to delivering quality, innovative, accessible care to the community in collaboration with their partners.
+AHI and TDMH are committed to delivering quality, innovative, and accessible care to the community in collaboration with their partners.

 We commit to publicly sharing our progress on our current Patient Safety Plan annually, and to sharing each new Patient Safety Plan as they are finalized (every 3 years).